lesjames/breakpoint/readme.md

 # Breakpoint

-Breakpoint aims to take some of the pain out of creating a responsive layout.
-Breakpoint figures out the minimum screen size needed to achieve the layout you want and creates the media query for you.
+Breakpoint is a grid system based on the concept that columns shouldn't stretch but get added or taken away as the screen changes size.
+This concept was taken from the [Frameless Grid](http://framelessgrid.com/) system developed by Joni Korpi.
+The Breakpoint grid is also floatless by using inline-block cells and border box sizing.
+This layout technique is taken from [Griddle](https://github.com/necolas/griddle) by Nicolas Gallagher.
+Breakpoint generates media queries at column break points so that your layout always has enough room to fit on the screen.
+It has helper functions to calculate both fluid and fixed widths for your columns.

 ## The Grid

-Breakpoint is a mobile first fluid layout that can be triggered at a break point to go fixed.
+Breakpoint is a mobile first fluid layout that gets triggered at a break point to go fixed width.
 Styles cascade from smaller break points up into larger ones.
-The breakpoint mixin provides a simple method of setting element sizes when certain break points become available.
+The `breakpoint()` mixin provides a simple method of setting media query sizes when certain column break points become available.
-Media queries for any number of columns are automatically generated when the screen becomes wide enough for their display.
 Everything is calculated from the column and gutter size width variables.

 Simply stated you just need to know how many columns you need for a